renatols-jf/spboot-chassi/README.md

 - Create a circuit breaker or failsafe structure that can be used to wrap calls.
 - Implement structure to enable A/B testing.
 - Enable external configuration initialization, be it from yml or from some tool.
+- Evolve rendering transformation
 - Dynamic validation rule loading from a datasource.
 - Cross-field or cross-concern validation.
-- Creation of behavior flows usings yml or other configuration tools.
+- Creation of behavior flows using yml or other configuration tools.
 Possibly another project that uses this one as lib.

+# Sample project
+To come.
+Does not exist yet.